Bose Einstein condensation on inhomogeneous amenable graphs: Introduction

 The study of BEC on infinite graphs with pure hopping Hamiltonian, in particular for the so called comb graph (see fig.~\ref{Fig8}),

 started with a series of papers (cf. \cite{BCRSV} and references therein) motivated by the relevance of the comb graphs in describing physical phenomena such as arrays of Josephson junctions, and then continued in \cite{ABO,M}.

-As observed in \cite{BCRSV}, the simultaneous choice of an inhomogeneous graph (the comb graph) and of the pure hopping Hamiltonian can produce the so called ``hidden spectrum", namely the emergence, in the infinite volume limit, of an interval at the bottom of the spectrum of the Hamiltonian, on which the corresponding spectral measure vanishes.
+As observed in \cite{BCRSV}, the simultaneous choice of an inhomogeneous graph (the comb graph) and of the pure hopping Hamiltonian can produce the finiteness of the critical density, even at low dimensions.

-Since the critical density may be seen as an integral, w.r.t. this measure, of a function with a divergence at the bottom of the spectrum, the presence of hidden spectrum immediately implies the finiteness of the critical density, even at low dimensions.

-Indeed, one of the main observations of this paper concerns the decoupling, in our setting, of a series of features which equivalently characterize BEC above the critical density for homogeneous graphs with free Hamiltonian.